pollination/queenbee/docs/guides/repository-create.rst

 Create A New Repository
 =======================

-Queenbee repositories are essential to store and share Plugins and Recipes that can be executed as Workflows.
+Queenbee repositories are essential to store and share Plugins and Recipes that can be executed as Jobs.

 A Repository is a folder that consists of an ``index.json`` index file and a series of packaged Plugins and Recipes.
 It is used to manage Recipe dependencies (which can be Plugins or other Recipes).